Rege: Plot

 Back in the present, the Pradeep Sharma is jail and is in complete control of his case.
 His lieutenant Waze is now managing the show.
 He takes the builder lobby into confidence and tries to bribe the judges, public prosecutor, etc. On the other hand, his seniors are also fighting tooth and nail to convict Sharma in the case.
 They arrange for false witnesses and they also raise a lobby to influence the judge.
-Waze is countering these moves by killing the false witnesses lobbying to change the judges.
+Sachin Vaze is countering these moves by killing the false witnesses lobbying to change the judges.

 Back in flashback we see Rege comes out of the vehicle and witnesses the murder of Agarwal builder.
 The others in gang vouch to kill him, but M bhai is against the idea and spares Rege.
 M Bhai drops his men off at Rege's farmhouse and tells Rege to go to the bar and forget everything that has happened.
 Rege is seen at the whore-house extremely drunk.
 He is picked up by Sharma's men and brought to the police station where he is interrogated and threatened with violence.
 Rege is extremely scared and repents for what he has done.
 However, Sharma comes to the station and reasons with Rege privately in congenial manner to spill everything that happened with M Bhai's gang.
 As Rege reveals the events, Sharma realizes M Bhai could still be at Rege's farmhouse.
 Sharma's men head over with Rege and capture M Bhai and his men, who are soon after executed in a crop field.
 Rege feels guilty and foolish as Sharma lets him go home.
 But in the climax, it is revealed that Sharma killed Rege just to complete his century (100) of encounters when Waze persuades him by telling him that,"Sachin Tendulkar had waited for a year to complete his century of centuries".
 The final scene shows Rege's mother crying in front of his pictures and "Happy Birthday" playing in background as Rege is killed on his birthday.

 In the present day, Pradeep Sharma is under arrest for disobeying his police superiors orders and abusing his power.
 He is periodically interrogated and derided by a panel of chief inspectors.
-Waze attempts to gain favors with lawyers, politicians and judges to appeal his case.
+Sachin Vaze attempts to gain favors with lawyers, politicians and judges to appeal his case.
 He is eventually acquitted of all charges.